pyg-team/pytorch-frame/README.md

 PyTorch Frame emphasizes a tensor-centric API and maintains design elements similar to vanilla PyTorch.
 For those acquainted with PyTorch, adapting to PyTorch Frame is a seamless process.
 Here are our major library highlights:

 * **Versitility with Tabular Data**:
-  PyTorch Frame provides inhouse support for multimodal learning on a variety of semantic types, including categories, numbers and text.
-Extension to other types including but not limited to sequence, multicategoricies, images, time is on our road map.
+  PyTorch Frame provides in-house support for multimodal learning on a variety of semantic types, including categories, numbers and texts.
+Extensions to other types, including but not limited to sequences, multicategoricies, images, time are on our road map.
 * **Modular Implementation of Diverse Models**:
   We provide a framework for users to implement deep learning models in a modular way, enhancing module reusability, code clarity and ease of experimentation.
 See next section for [more details](#architecture-overview).
 * **Empowerment through Multimodal Learning**: